-CILogon is a generic authentication proxy/clearing house for authentication providers from multiple services or institutions, especially institutions federated into the InCommon federation, as well as other services such as Github and Google.
-CILogon serves as a common endpoint for these various identity providers and translates their authentication mechanisms (OAuth 2.0, Shibboleth, OpenID Connect) mechanisms to a common authentication mechanism, often while also translating claims, when possible.
+CILogon is a generic authentication proxy/clearing house for authentication providers from multiple services or institutions, especially institutions federated into the InCommon federation, as well as other services such as GitHub and Google.
+CILogon serves as a common endpoint for these various identity providers and translates their authentication mechanisms (OAuth 2.0, Shibboleth, OpenID Connect) to a common authentication mechanism while also translating claims when possible.

-For all LSST Applications, we will use RS256, an asymmetric algorithm, to sign the tokens.
+For all LSST applications, we use RSA256, an asymmetric algorithm, to sign the tokens.

-A whitelist of token issuers we trust MUST be maintained, and services that validate tokens MUST be configurable with that whitelist.
-Public keys used to validate tokens must be available on all token issuers, following to the JWK specification.
+A whitelist of token issuers we trust MUST be maintained, which includes CILogon and the token issuer for a given instance.
+Public keys used to validate tokens must be available from all token issuers, following the JWK specification.
 Applications should cache the JWK for a given token issuer for at least 5 minutes and not more than 1 hour.

-All Access Tokens will be based on JWT.
+All Access Tokens are based on JWT.
 Some access tokens may also include claims implemented according to the SciTokens specification.